Onn Hafiz Ghazi

-Datuk Onn Hafiz bin Dato' Ghazi (عون حفيظ بن غازي; born 2 March 1979) is a Malaysian politician who has served as the 19th Menteri Besar of Johor and Member of the Johor State Legislative Assembly (MLA) for Machap since March 2022.
+Onn Hafiz bin Ghazi (عون حفيظ بن غازي; born 2 March 1979) is a Malaysian politician who has served as the 19th Menteri Besar of Johor and Member of the Johor State Legislative Assembly (MLA) for Machap since March 2022.
 He previously served as MLA for Layang-Layang from May 2018 to March 2022.
-From March 2020 to his promotion to Menteri Besarship in March 2022, he served as Member of the Johor State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under former Menteri Besar Hasni Mohammad.
-He is a member of the United Malays National Organisation (UMNO), a component party of the ruling BN coalition.
+From March 2020 to his promotion to become Menteri Besar in March 2022, he served as Member of the Johor State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under former Menteri Besar Hasni Mohammad.
+He is a member and the Division Chief of Simpang Renggam of the United Malays National Organisation (UMNO), a component party of the BN coalition.
+He has also served as the State Chairman of BN and UMNO of Johor since February 2024 and December 2023 respectively.

 Early life, family and education

-Onn Hafiz was born in Simpang Renggam, Kluang, Johor to Dato' Ghazi Ishak (1948-2021) and Datin Roquaiya Hanim Hussein (1950-2006), Hussein Onn's eldest child.
-He is the great-great-grandson of first and former Menteri Besar of Johor Jaafar Muhammad, great-grandson of seventh and former Menteri Besar of Johor cum founder, first and former President of UMNO Onn Jaafar, grandson of third and former Prime Minister of Malaysia Hussein Onn, and nephew of former Minister of Defence Hishammuddin Hussein.
+Onn Hafiz was born in Simpang Renggam, Kluang, Johor to Dato' Ghazi Ishak (1943–2021) and Datin Roquaiya Hanim Hussein (1949–2006), Hussein Onn's eldest child.
+He comes from a family with a long political pedigree.
+He is the great-great-grandson of the first Menteri Besar of Johor Jaafar Muhammad, great-grandson of the seventh Menteri Besar of Johor and first President of UMNO Onn Jaafar, grandson of third Prime Minister of Malaysia Hussein Onn, and nephew of former Minister of Defence Hishammuddin Hussein.

 Onn Hafiz went to Royal Military College.
 He received Bachelor of Arts (BA) in Accounting from University of Hertfordshire.

 Political career

-Onn Hafiz was the Exco of the UMNO Youth Movement in 2013-2018.
-In the 2018 election, he was chosen as the candidate for the Layang-Layang and won it with a small majority of only 364 against candidates from PKR and PAS.
+Onn Hafiz was an EXCO of the UMNO Youth in 2013-2018 under the leadership of Khairy Jamaluddin.
+In the 2018 election, he was chosen as the candidate for the Layang-Layang seat and won it with a small majority of only 364 against candidates from PKR and PAS.
 In the 2022 election, Onn Hafiz switched constituencies to Machap and won it with a majority of 6,543 against 3 candidates including a candidate from PEJUANG, Shahruddin Md Salleh.